Atlantic hurricane: November

-December to May
+Off-season

-Although the hurricane season is defined as beginning on June 1 and ending on November 30, there have been several off-season storms.
+Although the hurricane season is defined as beginning on June 1 and ending on November 30, tropical cyclones have formed in every month of the year.
 Since 1870, there have been 32 off-season cyclones, 18 of which occurred in May.
-In the same time span, nine storms formed in December, two in April, and one each in January, February and March.
+In the same period, nine storms formed in December, three in April, and one each in January, February, and March.
 During four years (1887, 1953, 2003, and 2007), tropical cyclones formed in the North Atlantic Ocean both during or before May and during December.
-In 1887, four storms occurred outside the season, the most in a single year.
-High vertical wind shear and low sea surface temperatures generally preclude tropical cyclone formation during the off-season.
+1887 holds the record for being the year with the most storms outside the hurricane season, with four off-season storms having occurred during it.
+However, high vertical wind shear and low sea surface temperatures generally preclude tropical cyclone formation during the off-season.

-Tropical cyclones have formed in all months.
-Four tropical cyclones existed during the month of January, two of which formed during late December: the second Hurricane Alice in 1954/1955, and Tropical Storm Zeta in 2005/2006.
-The only two hurricanes to form in January are a Category 1 hurricane in the 1938 season, and Hurricane Alex in the 2016 season.
-A subtropical storm in January also began the 1978 Atlantic hurricane season.
+Among the tropical cyclones that formed in December, the lifespan of two continued into January of the following calendar year: Hurricane Alice in 1954–55, and Tropical Storm Zeta in 2005–06.
+Seven tropical or subtropical cyclones formed in January, two of which became Category 1 hurricanes: the first storm of 1938, and Hurricane Alex in 2016.
 No major hurricanes have occurred in the off-season.

+Monitoring

+The United States National Hurricane Center (NHC) monitors tropical weather systems for the North Atlantic Basin and issues reports, watches, and warnings; it is considered to be one of the Regional Specialized Meteorological Centers for tropical cyclones, as defined by the World Meteorological Organization.